Sebbenbear/mr-crawley/README.md

 - Generate a pdf with nodes (circles) with text inside(url) and directed lines linking to other nodes
 - Display adjacency matrix
 - Create XML document

+### Set up the Virtual Environment

+Install pyenv if you don't have it already, to manage the different python runtimes you might need.
+If you're on OSX, use homebrew with the following command, otherwise defer to the [github page](https://github.com/pyenv/pyenv)
+`brew install pyenv`

+Locate the version of Python to install in your home directory.
+`pyenv versions -l`

+Install the version you want, for example 3.7.0.
+`pyenv install 3.7.0`

+Create the virtual environment, for example:
+`~/.pyenv/versions/3.7.0/bin/python -m venv venv`

+Next, we should activate our new virtual environment.
+`source ./venv/bin/activate`

+We should then generate our requirements.txt file for others to use later.
+`pip freeze > requirements.txt`